18F/18f-eslint-action/README.md

 | only-changed      | `false` | Indicates whether to only run eslint on changed files.
 Must be `true` to enable.
 This will override `lint-glob`.   |
 | working-directory | `.`     | Indicates where to install [@18f/18f-eslint](https://npm.im/@18f/18f-eslint).
 This path must include package.json. |

-The `only-changed` variable is useful for existing project, so you can apply eslint only on files as you change them rather than having to update the whole project at once.
+The `only-changed` variable is useful for existing projects, so you can apply eslint only on files as you change them rather than having to update the whole project at once.
 Incremental linting!